dvitale199/GenoTools/docs/genotools_function_guide.md

 ## Introduction

-This guide details the methods available in the `VariantQC` class for quality control on variant data.
+This guide details the methods available in the `VariantQC` class

 ## Table of Contents
 - [run_geno_prune](#run_geno_prune)